ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 Counters until notable dates:

-Days until my family gets back from vacation in Florida: 1

-Days until I begin high school: 73
+Days until I begin high school: 72

-Days until the baseball season ends: 106
+Days until the baseball season ends: 105

-Days until Halloween: 138
+Days until Halloween: 137

-Days until you will vote for Biden (provided you are 18+ and from the US): 143
+Days until you will vote for Biden (provided you are 18+ and from the US): 142

-Days until Thanksgiving: 166
+Days until Thanksgiving: 165

-Days until Christmas: 193
+Days until Christmas: 192

-Days until 2025: 200
+Days until 2025: 199

-Days until I become old enough to have sex in Denmark: 288
+Days until I become old enough to have sex in Denmark: 287

-Days until I get unbanned from both Scratch and HTS: 290
+Days until I get unbanned from both Scratch and HTS: 289

-Days until I become old enough to drive: 653
+Days until I become old enough to drive: 652

-Days until I graduate high school: 1449
+Days until I graduate high school: 1448

 I plan to start modding Cookie Clicker (I actually suck ass at JS, but I am good at pattern recognition which I could prob use to add new upgrades and achievements and shit like that)